FrontendMasters/bootcamp/lessons/layout.md

 ## Exercises

+### Code a blog page

+I've given you some images and a picture of a web page layout.
+You have everything you need to lay this page out as a blog page.
+Can you figure out how to code this?
+To complete the layout, you will need:
+* Think about borders, margin, and padding to make the page pretty.
+* Think about horizontal nav bars for styling the top navigation.
+How about the bottom alien social media links?
+* Consider floats for arranging images and text.
+* Consider flexbox for making the header work correctly.

+Work on this first, and ask questions in Slack.
+I'll address questions in the afternoon.

 ### Box model worksheets

 I've given you some worksheets that have you calculate the width of the content and the total width of the area, based on either the content box model or the border box model.
 Work through the math and check your answers, provided separately.
 Ask questions if you have them!